sagold/json-schema-library/README.md

 ### compileSchema

-Use `compileSchema` once for a JSON Schema to convert it to a compiled tree of `SchemaNodes`.
-From there on you will be working on individual nodes.
-Besides a _json-schema_, `compileSchema` takes an options-object to modify some aspects creating the `SchemaNodes`:
+Use `compileSchema` once to turn a JSON Schema into a tree of SchemaNodes.
+After that, you'll work with individual nodes in the tree.
+You can also pass an options object to `compileSchema` to customize how the nodes are created.

 ```ts
 type CompileOptions = {